 Gelatin is the base of gummies, dissolved in water or your choice of liquids.
 I used liver broth to add lots of flavor.
-You can use many liquid bases–and even blend or drop in additional treats for more flavor, creating a sweet or savory gummy treat for your dog’s tastes!
+You can use many liquid bases–and even blend or drop in additional treats for more flavor, creating a sweet or savory gummy treat for your dog’s tastes.
+These also make great pill pockets for dogs.

 To make it easy to pop the gummies out of the trays, you’ll want to give the trays a spray with olive oil.
 I used an olive oil mister; you just pump up the mixer to create a spray: